 Contact individual institutions for additional course details and specific start dates.

-Offered at Chicago Zoological Society-Brookfield Zoo and Cleveland Metroparks Zoo.
-(In 2014 - Phoenix Zoo and Woodland Park Zoo, Seattle.)
+Offered at Chicago Zoological Society-Brookfield Zoo, Cleveland Metroparks Zoo and Woodland Park Zoo, Seattle.

-Animal behavior is a rich field of study that began as a means to survival for early humans and has now become a captivating field of scientific study in its own right.
-Invertebrates, birds, mammals, reptiles, amphibians, and other animals are ideal for comparative studies on topics ranging from complex behaviors and adaptations to public engagement with conservation.
-Graduate students in this course investigate animal conservation and behavior through direct observation of the zoo’s diverse animal collection.
-This course will provide a foundation for understanding research methods and conservation issues of animals that can be applied and adapted to teaching in local educational and community settings.
+Investigations of animal behavior comprise a rich field of study that began as a means to survival for early humans.
+It has now become a captivating field of scientific study in its own right.
+Invertebrates, birds, mammals, reptiles, amphibians, and other animals are ideal for comparative observational studies on topics ranging from complex behaviors and adaptations to public engagement with conservation.
+Students in this course investigate animal behavior through direct observation of the zoo’s diverse animal species to explore key questions about how and why species act the way they do in different situations.
+This course will provide a foundation for understanding ethological research methods and animal conservation issues that can be applied and adapted to increased understanding about animal welfare and wildlife conservation in local educational and community settings.

+Offered at Cincinnati Zoo & Botanical Garden and Woodland Park Zoo.

+From the dance of honeybees to the feeding strategies of Komodo dragons, zoo settings are ideal places to explore habitat selection, adaptations and evolutionary theory.
+Students draw from animal and plant varieties on-site at one of a number of Master Institutions throughout the country to explore key questions about why species look and act the way they do.
+The course also takes a look at the implications of evolution for species survival in modern times.
+Students investigate the conceptual basis of the life sciences and implement vital lessons in educational settings at their home institutions.
+Students complete a semester-long research project to explore habitats, evolutionary theory and adaptation; they create research questions which can also cover individual classroom goals, district goals, state or national standards or goals in other work settings.

 Offered at Cincinnati Zoo & Botanical Garden and Woodland Park Zoo, Seattle.
-(In 2015 - Phoenix Zoo.)

-From the dance of honeybees to the feeding strategies of Komodo dragons, the zoo is an ideal place to explore habitat selection, adaptations and evolutionary theory.
-Students in this course will draw from the zoo’s myriad animal species and plant varieties to explore key questions about why species look and act the way they do.
-Students also take a look at the implications of evolution for species survival in modern times.
-In this course, students investigate the conceptual basis of the life sciences and implement vital lessons in educational and community settings at home.

-Offered at Cincinnati Zoo & Botanical Garden, Phoenix Zoo, and Woodland Park Zoo, Seattle.

 As evidenced by the schoolyard ecology movement, educators increasingly realize the power of local environments to engage students in powerful learning experiences that cannot be duplicated in the classroom.
 Join an emerging, vital conversation about the role of nature in child development and learning, with a particular focus on plants and their use in education.
-Interact with Zoo Expedition ecologists, botanists, and classmates, while developing great ideas for using natural and cultivated plant communities in educational programs.
+Interact with ecologists, botanists, and classmates, while developing great ideas for using natural and cultivated plant communities in educational programs.
+Students will complete a semester-long research project to explore emerging, vital conversation about the role of nature in human development and learning, with a particular focus on plants and their use in education; generate knowledge and illuminate the relationship between plants and people.

 Offered at Chicago Zoological Society-Brookfield Zoo.

-Students in this course investigate environmental stewardship and conservation opportunities and solutions in their local communities, practice inquiry-based learning, develop a conservation project to be used in their classroom or community, and reflect on their ecological footprint.
+Students in this course investigate environmental stewardship, research science and conservation opportunities and solutions in their local communities, practice inquiry-based learning, develop a conservation project to be used in their classroom or community, and reflect on ecological and carbon footprints.
 At the end of this course, students will have a solid understanding of community-based conservation, with a particular emphasis on current issues facing local habitats in the communities where they live.
 Students will also explore and begin to design stewardship strategies for empowering their own students or community members to generate solutions and take action.

-Offered at Cincinnati Zoo & Botanical Garden, Chicago Zoological Society- Brookfield Zoo, Cleveland Metroparks Zoo, Phoenix Zoo, and Woodland Park Zoo, Seattle.
-(In 2015 - San Diego Zoo Global.)
+Offered at Cincinnati Zoo & Botanical Garden, Chicago Zoological Society- Brookfield Zoo, Cleveland Metroparks Zoo, San Diego Zoo Global, and Woodland Park Zoo, Seattle.

 Offered at Chicago Zoological Society-Brookfield Zoo.